-Almost everywhere you go, someone is always asking for a PSA birth certificate.
+Almost everywhere you go, someone always asks for a PSA birth certificate.

-Applying for the civil service exam?
-You need one in case none of your valid IDs has your date of birth.
+Are you applying for the civil service exam?
+You need one in case none of your valid IDs shows your date of birth.

 And don’t get me started with government-issued documents like the Philippine passport and driver’s license that all require a birth certificate to prove your identity.

-This definitive guide presents different ways to get your PSA birth certificate fast whether you’re in the Philippines or anywhere in the world.
+This definitive guide presents different ways to get your PSA birth certificate fast, whether in the Philippines or anywhere in the world.

 Table of Contents